 - Recognition of the profession.

 The Early Childhood Workforce Initiative approaches the workforce issue in a holistic, multi-sectoral manner and focuses on those who work with families and children under 8 years of age, such as home visitors, teachers, paraprofessionals, as well as those who supervise and mentor frontline workers: trainers, coaches, program managers.
-By engaging existing and emerging regional early childhood networks, as well as policymakers and other relevant groups, the initiative aims to support knowledge creation and sharing as well as joint learning activities.
+By engaging existing and emerging regional early childhood networks, as well as policymakers and other relevant groups, the initiative aims to support knowledge creation and sharing as well as collaborative learning activities.

 Through 2018, the main activities include:

 - Country studies & global landscape analyses: Conducting rigorous country-level studies to gather and analyze information to give actionable policy recommendations for scaling up a quality workforce.
 Global landscape analyses will review existing evidence around each of the four thematic areas to establish the size and scope of global challenges facing the workforce.
-The evidence generated by these pieces of work will help frame the joint learning agenda for the initiative.
+The evidence generated by these pieces of work will help frame the collaborative learning agenda for the initiative.

-- Joint learning: Bringing together country representatives and diverse, global experts to identify shared challenges, learn from innovative and promising practices, and co-develop knowledge and practical resources that can be incorporated and embedded at scale in national systems and policies.
+- Collaborative learning: Bringing together country representatives and diverse, global experts to identify shared challenges, learn from innovative and promising practices, and co-develop knowledge and practical resources that can be incorporated and embedded at scale in national systems and policies.